SkatAI/epitadb/docs/02/3-database-design-normalization.md

     * Relation: Order(OrderID, ProductID, ProductName, ProductCategory)
     * ProductCategory and ProductName both depend on ProductID, not the full OrderID.

+* Inverted one to many
+    * A has many Bs
+    * Relation: B(Bid, B.attribute, A.attribute)

 * Composite keys with partial dependencies:
     * Relation: R(A, B, C, D) where (A, B) is the composite primary key
     * If C depends only on A, we have a 2NF violation.

+The 1 table version of the account phone table was not in 2NF.

 see :